Roots: The Next Generations: Chapter 7 – The 1960s

-In October 1960, Simon, Alex (James Earl Jones), George (Howard Rollins), and others gather in Henning for the funeral of Aunt Lizzie.
-George is an attorney and a state senator (and the second black graduate of the School of Law at the University of Arkansas), Julius is an architect, and Alex is, as he describes himself, a professional writer with a respectable living.
+In October 1960, Simon, Alex, George and others gather in Henning for the funeral of Aunt Lizzie.
+George is an attorney and a state senator (and the second Black graduate of the School of Law at the University of Arkansas), Julius is an architect, and Alex is, as he describes himself, a professional writer with a respectable living.
 Simon implies that he does not feel as pleased with the accomplishments of Alex as he does with those of his two younger brothers.

-In 1960, Alex meets Malcolm X (Al Freeman Jr.), and later he interviews him and a number of other notable people, including George Lincoln Rockwell (Marlon Brando), while writing for Playboy and the Reader's Digest.

-Alex, as a co-author, writes also The Autobiography of Malcolm X, and he finishes it several weeks before the assassination of the subject person.
+In 1960, Alex meets Malcolm X, and later interviews him and a number of other notable people, including George Lincoln Rockwell, while writing for Playboy and the Reader's Digest.
+Alex also co-authors The Autobiography of Malcolm X, and he finishes it several weeks before the assassination of the subject person.

-While Alex makes another visit in Henning, Cousin Georgia encourages him and his curiosity about his family heritage, then Alex continues his research – to the National Archives, a private source in North Carolina, a historical society in Annapolis, the headquarters of the United Nations, and eventually to the village of Jufureh in The Gambia in West Africa.
+While Alex makes another visit in Henning, Cousin Georgia encourages him and his curiosity about his family heritage.
+Alex continues his research – to the National Archives, a private source in North Carolina, a historical society in Annapolis, the headquarters of the United Nations, and eventually to the village of Jufureh in The Gambia in West Africa.
 Before Alex leaves for West Africa, Simon reconciles with his son, saying that he is proud of Alex's work on The Autobiography of Malcolm X.

-In Jufureh, Alex listens to a native griot (a tribal oral historian), who tells about a young Mandinka man, Kunta Kinte, who went out to fetch wood to make a drum and was never again seen.
+In Jufureh, Alex listens to a native griot who tells about a young Mandinka man, Kunta Kinte, who went out to fetch wood to make a drum and was never again seen.
 Thus, Alex concludes that he has truly discovered his ancestor and his history in Africa.

 Epilogue

-As with the original, the new series again concludes with a postscript by Alex himself, who encourages viewers to explore their own genealogy, in part by interviewing their older relatives, consulting written records, and holding family reunions.
+As with the original, the new series again concludes with a postscript by Alex himself, who encourages viewers to explore their own genealogy, in part by interviewing their older relatives, consulting written records and holding family reunions.

 For the first part of the story, see Roots.